strawhat54/passman/README.md

 get&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -&nbsp;&nbsp;&nbsp;&nbsp; to copy the password of the given query to clipboard for 30 seconds

-destory&nbsp;&nbsp; -&nbsp;&nbsp;&nbsp;&nbsp; destroy the current passman config and hence delete all the data
+destroy&nbsp;&nbsp; -&nbsp;&nbsp;&nbsp;&nbsp; destroy the current passman config and hence delete all the data

 add&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -&nbsp;&nbsp;&nbsp;&nbsp; add a new entry to passman